 A heightened focus on renewable energy certificates (RECs), which represent the property rights to the environmental and social attributes of renewable energy generation, will persist in the U.S. as offtakers look to avoid “greenwashing” claims.
 This emphasis might require REC suppliers to take on additional obligations, such as providing representations and warranties that assure they are in compliance with various protocols related to the reporting of RECs, as well as agreeing to take action should issues arise.

 Increasingly, companies also want named assets in their PPAs (and the RECs that stem from them), as it creates an audit trail that can be more helpful should they face critiques.
-On the developer side, meanwhile, some in the U.S. are starting to decouple RECs from the projects’ broader environmental attributes, with the hopes that these attributes may generate additional value down the road.
+On the developer side, meanwhile, some project developers in the U.S. are starting to decouple RECs from the projects’ broader environmental attributes, with the hopes that these attributes may generate additional value down the road.

 Despite the evolving nature of renewable PPAs – and the growing number of corporations taking advantage of them – there remains a substantial untapped market of potential buyers.
 If you haven’t explored the potential of these agreements, now is the time to enter the fray.